The Water War Between Fairfax County and the City of Falls Church

 8 pumping stations

 City residents benefitted from the excess revenues generated by the city's water sales outside the city's boundaries.
-Monthly water fees paid by Fairfax (and Falls Church) customers created a significant profit, above the costs of purchasing water, maintaining the infrastruction of pipes/pumps/tanks, and billing customers.
-Since 92% of the city''s customers were located in Fairfax County, the annual profit was generated from customers who could not vote for officials that might change the utility's policies or water rates.
+Monthly water fees paid by Fairfax (and Falls Church) customers created a significant profit after accounting for the costs of purchasing water, maintaining the pipes/pumps/tanks, and billing customers.
+Since 92% of the city's customers were located in Fairfax County, the annual profit was generated from customers who could not vote for officials that might change the utility's policies or water rates.

 Each year, the city's utility profits were transferred to the city's General Fund, allowing the City Council to set lower tax rates.
 The subsidy from the city's water utility reduced the property taxes that city residents otherwise would have had to pay, in order to operate the city's school system and provide other services inside Falls Church.